 Health conditions such as arthritis, diabetes and thyroid disorders increase the risk of carpal tunnel syndrome.
 The hormonal shifts associated with pregnancy and menopause can also influence your chances of developing carpal tunnel syndrome.

-Carpal tunnel syndrome develops gradually and worsen over time.
+Carpal tunnel syndrome develops gradually and worsens over time if left untreated.
 Common symptoms include:

 As hand weakness progresses, many patients who suffer from carpal tunnel syndrome notice an increase in dropping things.
 They also report feeling as though their fingers are swollen when they are not as well as radiating sensations from the wrist down through their fingers.